-- Carefully remove the controller, cables and weld gun from the shipping packaging. - Set the Controller on a clean, dry, sturdy surface near an appropriate voltage supply and the workpiece. - Connect the Ground Cable male cam-lok connector to the controller connector marked "CD / GROUND CABLE" for each of two (2) recommended ground cables. - 4.
-Clamp the Ground Cable C-clamp firmly to a clean (free from paint, rust, scale, grease or oil) area on the workpiece.
-Using the two (2) recommended ground cables, surround the area to be welded. - Connect the Gun Cable Set male cam-lok connector to the controller connector marked "GUN." - 6.
-Connect the Gun Cable Set control connector to the controller connector marked "CONTROL." - 7.
+- 1. Carefully remove the controller, cables and weld gun from the shipping packaging. - 2.
+Set the Controller on a clean, dry, sturdy surface near an appropriate voltage supply and the workpiece. - 3.
+Connect the Ground Cable male cam-lok connector to the controller connector marked "CD / GROUND CABLE" or "CUPHEAD / GROUND CABLE" as appropriate. - 4.
+Clamp the Ground Cable C-clamp firmly to a clean (free from paint, rust, scale, grease or oil) area on the workpiece. - 5.
+Connect the Gun Cable male cam-lok connector to the Controller receptacle marked "GUN." - 6.
+Connect the Gun Cable control connector to the Controller receptacle marked "CONTROL." - 7.
 Plug the Controller Power Cord to appropriate power source.

-CD100 SETUP
+CD700 SETUP